Skip to main content

 Go provides dependency management, interface abstraction, and documentation tools to assist with programming in the large.

-command provides various tools for managing the Go development environment:
+The go command provides various tools for managing the Go development environment:

-gives an overview of thego
+• go help gives an overview of the go command.

-displays the environment variables that define the Go environment.- The Go compiler and tools are installed into the value displayed by GOROOT.
+• The Go compiler and tools are installed into the value displayed by GOROOT.

-is a tool that enforces layout rules.
-Most Go code has been run throughgofmt
+• gofmt is a tool that enforces layout rules.
+Most Go code has been run through gofmt.
+It enforces a single standard Go style.

 Go does not use header files.
 Instead, each source file is a member of a set of related files that form a module.
 Go has tools to manage versions of modules.
 Executables created by go are typically statically linked; thus the referenced modules are statically linked.